d0n601/CSUS-CSC154/Project/README.md

 ![arduino_download](./images/arduino_download.png)
 **Figure 2:** Download the Arduino IDE.

-We've then configured the Arduino IDE to include the DigiSpark board, so that we may use the `DigiKeyboard.h` library.
+We've then configured the Arduino IDE to include the DigiSpark board so that we may use the `DigiKeyboard.h` library.
 ![digistump_json](./images/digistump_json.png)
 **Figure 3:** Add DigiStump board manager url to configuration.